Kigoma Region

 Kigoma Region has a total population of 2,127,930.

-Ha people are the largest ethnic group living here.
-Other major populations are those of Wabembe, Wamanyema, Watongwe and Wavinza, Sukuma and Haya.
+Ha people are the largest ethnic group living here, alongside other significant populations are of the Wabembe, Wamanyema, Watongwe and Wavinza, Sukuma and Haya.
 Approximately 150,000 refugees from Burundi and almost another 80,000 refugees from the Democratic Republic of Congo reside in three refugee camps in the Kigoma Region, named Nyarugusu, Mtendeli and Nduta.

 Notable people from Kigoma Region